KKshitiz/Pass-Man/README.md

     * Add multiple entries consisting of title, login-id, password, website and any other extra detail
     * User can update or delete existing entries
     * Passwords can be easily copied to clipboard with a click
+    * Important entries can be starred
+    * Bulk deletion option
+    * Opening URL directly from the entry

     ## Password generator
       User can generate strong random passwords with following options:
     * Set the length
     * Enable/disable Uppercase characters
     * Enable/disable digits
     * Enable/disable special characters

     ## Technologies used:
         * python3